System startup

 QuoteLab

-Premium service quotation builder with live pricing and PDF export
+Guided service quotes with live totals, shareable links, and PDF export

-QuoteLab live interface: QuoteLab wordmark, client and billing fields, brand logo upload, service catalog, and live totals sidebar with generate quote.
+QuoteLab live interface: five-step accordion builder, client and billing, brand logo upload, service templates and catalog, live pricing sidebar, PDF preview, and generate quote.

 Move your cursor — the preview tilts slightly.
 Real UI capture from production.